KazKozDev/dataset-creator/README.md

 Synthetic dataset generator for fine-tuning LLMs.
 Supports multi-agent orchestration, quality control, and multiple export formats.
 Data preparation for distillation has never been this easy.

 This tool is designed for AI/ML teams building chatbots and assistants, enterprises creating training data for internal tools, startups generating datasets without manual annotation, and researchers running synthetic data experiments.
-Whether you're scaling conversational AI, accelerating model development, or exploring new approaches to data generation, this framework provides the infrastructure to produce high-quality synthetic datasets efficiently.

 ## Features